aidan-walden/megazen/README.md

 Takes a JSON array payload containing the URLs you wish to download.
 Assumes all submissions have no password.

 All downloads will be output to a directory named downloads, in the same folder as the program executable.

+A barebones download progress tracker can be found hosted at localhost:3000

 ## TODO:

 - Support for mega.nz